Trent Reznor: How to Destroy Angels

 In April 2010, it was announced that Reznor had formed a new band with his wife, Mariqueen Maandig, and Atticus Ross, called How to Destroy Angels.
 The group digitally released a self-titled six song EP on June 1, 2010, with the retail edition becoming available on July 6, 2010.
 They covered the Bryan Ferry song "Is Your Love Strong Enough?" for the soundtrack for The Girl with the Dragon Tattoo, which was released on December 9, 2011.

-On September 21, 2012, Reznor announced that the group's next release would be an EP entitled An Omen EP, set for release on Columbia Records in November 2012, and that some of the EP's songs would later appear on the band's first full-length album in 2013.
-On October 8, 2012, they released a song and music video from An Omen EP entitled "Keep it Together".
-How to Destroy Angels announced in January 2013 that their first full-length album entitled Welcome Oblivion would be released on March 5 of the same year.
+On September 21, 2012, Reznor announced that the group's next release would be an EP titled An Omen EP, set for release on Columbia Records in November 2012, and that some of the EP's songs would later appear on the band's first full-length album in 2013.
+On October 8, 2012, they released a song and music video from An Omen EP titled "Keep it Together".
+How to Destroy Angels announced in January 2013 that their first full-length album titled Welcome Oblivion would be released on March 5 of the same year.